-This OS project team was part of ongoing efforts to reduce childhood obesity in Wasco County.
+This Oregon Solutions project team was part of ongoing efforts to reduce childhood obesity in Wasco County.
 Initial work began in 2013 with the measurement of percentile BMls of children in one public elementary school in The Dalles.
 Higher than state average overweight and obesity rates were noted, which prompted additional inquiry.
 A Columbia Gorge Health Council (CCO) transformation grant was obtained through Pacific Source Community Solutions, to study the BMI percentiles of the three largest elementary schools in The Dalles.
 Those results again showed higher than state and national averages of overweight and obese children.
 The grant proposal was then revised from implementing a specific intervention aimed at parental education and increasing physical activity, to a much broader attempt to inform local leaders of the scope and intensity of the problem, and development of a coalition.

-- Ensure all children enter kindergarten at a healthy
+- Ensure all children enter kindergarten at a healthy weight.

-- Make physical activity a part of the everyday experience for children and
+- Make physical activity a part of the everyday experience for children and teens.

 - Make healthy foods and beverages the affordable, available, and desired choice in all neighborhoods and communities.